Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

-\begin{corollary} For any combination of constraints~\eqref{eq:constraints} and optimisation objectives~\eqref{eq:optimisation-objectives} for which there exists a probabilistic DNN-perception controller that satisfies the constraints, there exists also a probabilistic perfect-perception controller that satisfies the same constraints and yields the same values for the PCTL properties from the optimisation objectives. \end{corollary} \begin{proof} We prove this result by showing that the application of~\eqref{eq:equivalence-x} to any valid instantiation of the DNN-perception controller parameters $x_{z\hat{k}vcc'}$ produces a valid instantiation of the perfect-perception controller parameters $x_{zkcc'}$.
+\renewenvironment{proof}{ {\bfseries Proof of Theorem~\ref{th:DNN-to-perfect}.}}{ } \begin{proof} We prove this result by showing that the application of~\eqref{eq:equivalence-x} to any valid instantiation of the DNN-perception controller parameters $x_{z\hat{k}vcc'}$ produces a valid instantiation of the perfect-perception controller parameters $x_{zkcc'}$.
 First, since $x_{z\hat{k}vcc'}\in[0,1]$ for any valid $(z,\hat{k},v,c,c')$ tuple, we have

 so $x_{zkcc'}\in[0,1]$ for any valid tuple $(z,k,c,c')$.
 Additionally, for any valid combination of $z$, $k$ and $c$, we have

 which completes the proof. \end{proof}